Jextic/CS151---Secure-Discord-Moderation-Bot/README.md

 **Problem/Issue:**

-As the uses of Discord bots become more diverse, the integration of these bots raise significant concerns about security and server moderation.
+As the uses of Discord bots become more diverse, the integration of these bots raises significant concerns about security and server moderation.
 While useful for automating tasks and enhancing user experience, Discord bot can be exploited for malicious intentions, such as scams, unauthorized data access to users, and others.
 The objective of this project is to develop a server moderation Discord bot that addresses these security concerns by implementing security measures in compliance with Discord’s safety guidelines.

 **Previous work(s):**

 Currently, ProBot and MEE6 are two of the more commonly used Discord moderation bots.
-Probot is capable of a wide range of moderation functions, including censorship, anti-spamming filter, and automatic responses.
+Probot is capable of a wide range of moderation functions, including censorship, anti-spamming filters, and automatic responses.
 It can automatically restrict and handle users that violate the privacy of other users.
 MEE6, on the other hand, is known for its ability to detect rule violations and apply punishments respectively.
 While both these bots and others have significantly contributed to the moderation and security capabilities of Discord servers, they have not fully addressed the security concerns relating to user data privacy and protection.

 **Assumptions/Environment/Intended Use:**

-Will be designed to provide security in various server environments.
+- Will be designed to provide security in various server environments.
 Such as educational, gaming, and social communities.
-Can be written in Java
+- Can be written in Java
-Focus on user privacy, securely handling user data according to Discord’s privacy policies Easy to understand so people that are not as familiar with technology are able to easily work with and modify the bot as they please.
+- Focus on user privacy, securely handling user data according to Discord’s privacy policies
+- Easy to understand so people that are not as familiar with technology are able to easily work with and modify the bot as they please.

 **Description:**